Back to Home PageBack to Home Page

 Sandra Chanis (Oceanside Museum of Art)

-Daniel Foster (Riverside Museum of Art, formerly SDAI)
+Daniel Foster (Oceanside Museum of Art, formerly Riverside Museum of Art, formerly SDAI)

 Elfred Lee (SD Artist Guild and Portrait Society)